 - Hires wisely - hire the right worker for the right job.

-- Encourage employees to further their education.
-To keep minds fresh and energized.
+- Encourage employees to further their education to keep minds fresh and

 - More consistency with information given to patients